Porsche Coil Spring replacement made easy

 24 Reviews

-11 years mixed experience between automotive, nuclear, defence and offshore industries.
-I’ve carried out maintenance and repairs to cars, motorbikes, lorries, drilling rigs, nuclear reactors, heavy plant ...
+12 years mixed experience between automotive, nuclear, defence and offshore industries.
+I’ve undertaken maintenance and repair tasks to cars, motorbikes, lorries, drilling rigs, nuclear reactors, heavy pl...

 31 Reviews